qzhuae/MarkdownNotes/HUMA1000B.md

 Help me try to find my own answer about moral belief.

-A scenario in which your true love, during your final year you have financial ability to s
+A scenario in which your true love, during your final year you have financial ability to support your family, but your partner to start a real life.
+Batman is very lucky, superpower - very rich and your parents die in your early age.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1NjIyNTkxNCwtMTIxMDcxODQyOSwxND
+eyJoaXN0b3J5IjpbLTM0NDUzMDQ4MCwtMTIxMDcxODQyOSwxND
 U3MjAxNTc4LDExMDc4MzkzNDJdfQ==
 -->